 Read 3-5 newly published picture books and look for their theme.
 Compare those that have similar themes to your story idea, as well as, read those that are on the bestseller list.

-Knowing the kind of book you’re writing versus the published book will give you an idea for how to tell a story in a picture book.
+Knowing the kind of book you’re writing versus the published book will give you an idea of how to tell a story in a picture book.

 2. The Character Arc-